-In our first case study, we have traversed the full data life cycle from asking a question, to wrangling and exploring data, to modeling.
+In our first case study, we have traversed the full data life modeling.
 It might strike you how such a simple question is not immediately answerable with the data collected.
 We needed to combine the data of scheduled and actual arrival times of buses with a simulation study of riders arriving at the bus stop at random times to uncover the riders’ waiting experience.

 This simulation simplified many of the real patterns in bus riding.
-We focused on one bus line traveling in one direction with buses arriving at 12 minute intervals.
+We focused on one bus line traveling in one direction with buses arriving at 12-minute intervals.
 Further, the exploration of the data revealed that the patterns in lateness correlated with the time of day, which we have not accounted for in our analysis.
 Nonetheless, our findings can still be useful.
-For example, it confirms that the typical wait time is longer than half the scheduled interval.
-And, the distribution of wait times has a long right tail, meaning a rider’s experience may well be impacted by the variability in the process.
+For example, they confirm that the typical wait time is longer than half the scheduled interval.
+And the distribution of wait times has a long right tail, meaning a rider’s experience may well be impacted by the variability in the process.